canvasxyz/canvas/packages/core/README.md

 A Canvas app replicates and executes a log of signed actions, sourced from GossipLog, with read/write access to a ModelDB database.

-The "core" is the primary way to run application *clients* that join the peer-to-peer network.
-It's also used as a dependency by other packages like the Canvas CLI.

-Use this package directly if you want fine-grained control over when the application is started/stopped.
+Use this package directly if you want fine-grained control over when an application is started/stopped.
 Otherwise, you can use `useCanvas` in `@canvas-js/hooks`, which has the same API, but handles initialization inside React for you.